richo/_vm/README.md

 A generic version manager.

-Requires [shell-proxy][2] which is so alpha it's not even really published.
+Requires [shell-proxy][2] which is basically only used by _vm, so it's submoduled in for convenience to make development more straightforward.
-Pull it down and stick it in your load path.

 Currently you can either build it on the fly, or fetch prebuilt scripts (for example if your system doesn't have ruby)